Jaksuhn/Getting-Too-Attached/README.md

 To get it to work:

-1. Once installed, have a piece of gear in your inventory and a materia that will not overcap a stat.
+1. Once installed, have once piece of gear in your inventory and a materia that will not overcap a stat.
 The plugin does not behave correctly if you overcap.

 2. Open the plugin with the command `/gta`, then hit "show settings".